sonejilab/cellexalvrR_RTD/README.md

-# Official documenantation of the CellexalVR backend R package
+# Official documentation of the CellexalVR backend R package

 The documentation is build using R::bookdown.